SJLennon/IBM-i-RPG-Free-CLP-Code/5250_Subfile/README.md

 #### PMTCUSTR/PMTCUSTD

  RPG program that puts up a 5250 subfile that allows searching by customer name, city and state.
 Display of Inactive records can be toggled using F9.

  There are 3 functions, or modes, controlled by the first parameter passsed:  Inquiry to display a record; Maintenance to change a record;, Selection to return a customer id.

         - I gives 5=Display
         - M gives 2=Edit 5=Display
         - S gives 1=select 5=Display
   Conceptually, you can call this program from almost anywhere and access to it is contolled by whatever menuing or security system you have in place.
 The general user population would progably get Inquiry and Sales would have Maintanance.
 Selection could be used for any in-house program that needed to prompt for  a customer id number.

 #### MTNCUSTR/MTNCUSTD

   RPG program that maintains a customer.
 Customer id is provided as the first parameter.
 It also adds or displays a customer.
 Function is controlled by the second parameter.
-It is called from PMTCUSTR, but it could be called from any program that has a customer id available.
+It is called from PMTCUSTR, but it could be called from any program that has a customer id available, or needs to add a customer.

 #### CRTMSGF